monicaklopp/monicaklopp.github.io/_posts/2020-11-13-Pt-Whitney-Tank-Build-1.md

 ## Current Progress

 Pt.
-Whitney has the space and resources for 4 large seawater tanks. [https://genefish.slack.com/files/U01D50SDEBT/F01DR9YGPMH/tank_design_3_in_diameter_silo.png](https://genefish.slack.com/files/U01D50SDEBT/F01DR9YGPMH/tank_design_3_in_diameter_silo.png)
+Whitney has the space and resources for 4 large [seawater tanks](/post_images/111320/tank.png)

 To date, I have designed the